makeyourownmaker/KaggleTitanicModels/README.md

 One of the most accurate caret classification methods is avNNet which is one of the neural network methods from the venerable [nnet](https://cran.r-project.org/web/packages/nnet/index.html) package.
-The Survived classes are reasonably balanced so accuracy is an acceptible performance metric and it's the metric used on the [Kaggle leaderboard](https://www.kaggle.com/c/titanic/leaderboard).
+The Survived classes are reasonably balanced so accuracy is an acceptable performance metric and it's the metric used on the [Kaggle leaderboard](https://www.kaggle.com/c/titanic/leaderboard).